dlilien/ImpDAR/doc/examples/index.rst

 We have set up several Jupyter notebooks so that you can interactively run through code.

 The code and output can be seen through this website.
 To truly run the code and modify it, you can get the source repository `here <https://github.com/Jakidxav/ImpDAR_tutorials>`_.
+Some of the data source files are a bit large (~100 Mb) to give realistic examples, so this repository is separated from the main code.

 .. toctree::
         :maxdepth: 2